 Camino de Santiago Packing List for Women: Essentials

-Throughout a day of walking, you’re also likely to need a few essential items – a fanny pack (aka bumbag) is ideal for easy access.
+Throughout a day of walking, you’re also likely to need a few essential items – a fanny pack (aka bumbag) or packing cube is ideal for easy access.
 Inside, I kept the following:

 - A little coin wallet for money and cards